Home Fruits Blueberries

 These melon popsicles really do scream summer.
-The combination with the blue berries not only makes them look good but is delicious too!
+The combination with the blue berries not only makes them look good but is delicious too.
+Perfect for a hot summer day.

 Melon popsicles